anoma/nspec/docs/node_architecture/types/engine_family.juvix.md

 };
 ```

-!!! todo "On the use of `Set` for guards in `EngineFamily`"
+!!! info "On the use of `List` for guards in `EngineFamily`"

-    In the `EngineFamily` type, we used `Set` as it allows for the possibility that
-    several guards are processed in parallel.
-However, the specification of an
-    engine family must describe when guards are to be considered concurrent and when
-    they are competing.
-In the latter case, we can assign priorities to guards to
-    resolve unwanted non-determinism.

-    The guards must form a set.
-However, this also entails, there must be an ordering
-    notion for these elements.
-For practical reasons and to maintain simplicity,
-    we opt to use `List` instead of `Set` in the type for guards.
+    The `EngineFamily` type uses `List` for guards to enable parallel
+    processing.
+This choice acknowledges that guards can be concurrent or
+    competing, with the latter requiring priority assignment to resolve
+    non-determinism.
+While guards should form a set, using `List` simplifies the
+    implementation and provides an inherent ordering.

 ## Engine instance type